8libra/python101/unit06/README.md

 out_file = "data.csv"
 with open(out_file, "w", encoding = utf-8", newline = "") as output:
-    # The newline = "" argument is needed to prevent duplicate newline characters
+    # The newline = "" argument is needed to prevent duplicate newline characters at the end of each row
     writer = csv.writer(output)
     # At this point, the variable `writer` is a magic object that is set up to make writing rows and fields easy.
     header = ["list", "of", "columns"]